 When investing in real estate for vacation rental purposes, owners have to decide what they want to do with their new home.

-There are many factors that can help owners and managers weigh up whether they should opt for long or short term vacation rentals.
-Most of the time, this decision is made easily, and depends on the nature of your property itself and what you want to achieve.
-There are, however, a number of advantages and disadvantages to these two rental strategies.
+Many factors can help owners and managers weigh up whether they should opt for long or short-term vacation rentals.
+Most of the time, this decision is made easily and depends on the nature of your property itself and what you want to achieve.
+There are, however, several advantages and disadvantages to these two rental strategies.

-If you need help deciding whether short or long term renting will suit your home best, you’re in safe hands.
+If you need help deciding whether short or long-term renting will suit your home best, you’re in safe hands.
 Sit tight while we outline the pros and cons of both types of vacation rental strategies and how you should market each one accordingly.

-A short term rental (commonly referred to as a vacation rental), is the leasing out of a furnished property on a short term basis.
-Depending on the owner, rental location and a number of other factors, these properties are rented by the week or by the night.
+A short-term rental (commonly referred to as a vacation rental), is the leasing out of a furnished property on a short-term basis.
+Depending on the owner, rental location and many other factors, these properties are rented by the week or by the night.

 In general, vacation rental contract lengths range from a few days to a few weeks maximum.
 Receiving guests in short bursts like these ensure that guests are simply visiting your property, and so won’t be thinking about redecorating or rearranging furniture.